-Our story began in 2001.
-Midwest Prototyping opened its doors with a single stereolithography (SL) machine.
-That SL machine lived in the same office space as our founder’s desk.
-Steve had first been exposed to rapid prototyping technology while at the Milwaukee School of Engineering in the early ’90s.
-He never lost his fascination with this technology, and as the technology matured and gained greater acceptance for prototyping and product development, he gathered the confidence to take the plunge and buy his first machine.
+Our story began in 2001, and Midwest Prototyping opened its doors with one stereolithography (SL) machine that shared the same space as the founder’s desk.
+Steve was first exposed to rapid prototyping technology while at the Milwaukee School of Engineering in the early ’90s.
+He never lost his fascination with this technology.
+As the technology matured and gained greater acceptance for prototyping and product development, he gathered the confidence to take the plunge and buy his first machine.

-Appreciative customers also began asking for additional services such as machining, fabrication, assembly, and show quality finishing options.
-Larger orders began coming in, and a second large frame SL machine was added to the fleet.
+Appreciative customers also began asking for additional machining, fabrication, assembly, and show-quality finishing options.
+Larger orders started coming in, and Midwest Prototyping added a second large frame stereolithography machine to its fleet.
 As a result, the makings of a full-service prototyping shop were well underway.
-2005 brought the acquisition of a local machine shop, and a full-time machinist was hired.
+2005 brought the acquisition of a local machine shop, and Midwest Prototyping hired a full-time machinist.
 Along the way, it became clear that Midwest Prototyping was ready for a much larger facility.

 By the end of 2006, the company had built a new 18,000 square foot facility with anticipation for future growth.
-This space allowed growth across the business with the addition of new CNC machining and rapid prototyping equipment.
+This space allowed development across the business with new CNC machining and rapid prototyping equipment.

 In 2008, Midwest Prototyping acquired longtime competitor Manitowoc Prototypes and integrated their equipment and customers.
 This move added even more capacity for the rapid prototyping division.

 In 2012, Midwest Prototyping acquired another building across the road and relocated the CNC machining operations there as the once too big facility was already filling up.
-The newly vacated space was quickly backfilled with more equipment.
+Steve quickly backfilled the newly vacated space with more equipment.